 People make a snap judgement about the quality of a digital experience in a few seconds.
 If your website loads too slowly or isn’t intuitive to find what they need, they’ll bounce off to the next provider.
 We apply this rapid perception everywhere, making instant connections and assessments.

 If we see someone drinking something orange, we’ll probably assume it’s Fanta.
-Yellow car zips by you in New York, your brain is already catching the cab.
+A yellow car zips by you in New York, your brain is already catching the cab.
 Research suggests 90% of our subconscious and instant assessments are based on colour.

 At Green Hat we intimately know about the relationship between colour and brand.
 Not only do we work with our design clients on how to define, enhance and communicate their brand with colour palettes, but we wear green hats ourselves.